 The Park City Senior Center operates a volunteer transportation program for older residents of Park City, Bel Aire, Kechi, and Valley Center.
 This service is brand-new, having launched only in 2023.
 Since it started, about 50 to 60 seniors have used the service each month.
 Its current monthly budget is about \$300 a month for fuel.
-Table 9 outlines current service elements.

-Table 9.
-Park City Senior Center Service Details
+Table 8.
+Park City Service Details

-Vehicles One vehicle.
-Routes/Service Area There is no dedicated staff for transportation, which restricts trips to Senior Center outings.
+Vehicles One vehicle Routes/Service Area There is no dedicated staff to transportation, which restricts trips to Senior Center outings.
 Eligibility Park City, Bel Aire, Kechi, and Valley Center residents 65 or older.
-Hours Outings several times a month.
-Reservations Residents RSVP to outing invitations.
-Fares No charge for outing trips.
-Main Funding Sources FTA Section 5310 and City of Park City general fund.
+Hours Outings several times a month Reservations Residents RSVP to outing invitations Fares No charge for outing trips Main Funding Sources FTA Section 5310 and City of Park City general fund